Leonie Harm

-Leonie Harm (born 1997) is a German professional golfer who plays on the Houston Cougars golf team since 2015.
-In 2018, Harm was the first golfer from Germany to win the British Ladies Amateur Golf Championship in the event's history.
-Her British Amateur win gave her exemptions to multiple LPGA Tour events including the 2018 Women's British Open and 2019 U.S. Women's Open.
-In team events, Harm played at the European Ladies' Team Championship in 2016, 2017 and 2018 while also appearing at the 2018 Espirito Santo Trophy.
+Leonie Harm (born 1 October 1997) is a German professional golfer and Ladies European Tour player.
+She was runner-up at the 2021 Investec South African Women's Open, the 2022 Amundi German Masters and the 2025 Hills Ladies Open.
+In 2018, Harm won the 115th British Ladies Amateur, the first German to capture the title.

 Early life and education

 Harm was born in Stuttgart, Germany and attended a biochemical program at the University of Houston for her post-secondary education.
-At Houston, she began playing with the Houston Cougars golf team in 2015.
+At Houston, she played for the Houston Cougars golf team from 2015 to 2019, where she was American Athletic Conference Player of the Year her final two seasons.

-Career
+Amateur career

 As an amateur golfer, Harm competed at the British Ladies Amateur Golf Championship and European Ladies Amateur Championship in 2017.
 The following year, Harm was the first golfer from Germany to win the British Ladies Amateur Golf Championship.
 With her 2018 British Amateur win, she won exemptions to the 2018 Women's British Open, 2018 Evian Championship and the 2019 U.S. Women's Open majors held by the LPGA Tour.
 In amateur events, Harm also received an exemption to the 2019 Augusta National Women's Amateur with her British Amateur win.

 During the 2018 LPGA Tour major events, Harm missed the cut in the British Open and did not play in the Evian Championship.
 The following year, Harm was cut during the 2019 Augusta Amateur and the 2019 U.S. Women's Open.
 In team events, Harm competed at the 2016, 2017 and 2018 European Ladies' Team Championship.
 Apart from European team events, Harm was also a participant at the 2015 Junior Solheim Cup and the 2018 Espirito Santo Trophy.

-Harm turned professional in early 2020.
+Professional career

+Harm turned professional in early 2020 and joined the Ladies European Tour.
+In her rookie season, she was runner-up at the Investec South African Women's Open, finished 3rd at the Tipsport Czech Ladies Open, and tied for 7th in the 2021 Women's British Open at Carnoustie, only 3 strokes behind winner Anna Nordqvist.

+In 2022, she was runner-up at the Amundi German Masters, a stroke behind Maja Stark, and tied for 3rd at the Jabra Ladies Open.
+She finished 20th on the LET Order of Merit in 2021 and 16th in 2022.

+In 2025, she shared the lead heading into the final round of the Hills Ladies Open and ultimately finished runner-up, two strokes behind Meja Örtengren.